 Primary Care Doctor

 Your primary care doctor watches over your overall health.
-She can coordinate care with your cardiologist and other specialists.
-She also can help you manage other conditions that you may have along with AFib and make sure the treatments are OK together.
+They can coordinate care with your cardiologist and other specialists.
+They also can help you manage other conditions that you may have along with AFib and make sure the treatments are OK together.
 If you are put on a blood thinner, the primary care doctor may monitor the levels in your blood.

 Nurse Practitioners and Physician Assistants